 Miscellaneous Professions | 0% | 2% | 4 |

-Fraud has included acquisition of a fake university degree for the prospective H-1B worker, coaching the worker on lying to consul officials, hiring a worker for which there is no U.S. job, charging the worker money to be hired, benching the worker with no pay, and taking a cut of the worker's U.S. salary.
-The workers, who have little choice in the matter, are also engaged in fraud, and may be charged, fined, and deported.[250]
+In 2009, federal authorities arrested people for a nationwide H-1B visa scam in which the perpetrators allegedly submitted false statements and documents in connection with petitions for H-1B visas.[216]
+Fraud has included acquisition of a fake university degree for the prospective H-1B worker, coaching the worker to lie to consul officials, hiring a worker for which there is no U.S. job, charging the worker money to be hired, benching the worker with no pay, and taking a cut of the worker's U.S. salary.
+The workers, who have little choice in the matter, are also engaged in fraud and may be charged, fined, and deported.[217]

 Fiscal Year | Initial employment approvals |